aszenz/php-typed-schema/README.md

 # PHP Typed Schema

 [![ci](https://github.com/aszenz/php-typed-schema/actions/workflows/ci.yml/badge.svg)](https://github.com/aszenz/php-typed-schema/actions/workflows/ci.yml)

-Typed Schema is a php library to parse unknown data (often as `mixed` type) into properly typed data
+PHP Typed Schema is a php library to parse unknown data (often as `mixed` type) into properly typed data

-Typed Schema has built-in parser's for common use cases and a simple way to compose them to validate any form of data
+Typed Schema has built-in validators's for common use cases and a simple way to compose them to validate any form of data

 ## Use cases